cloudposse/docs/content/secrets-management/cicd.md

 ---
 title: "Using Secrets with CI/CD"
-description: "Learn how we recommend manaing secrets as part of CI/CD pipelines."
+description: "Learn how we recommend managing secrets as part of CI/CD pipelines."
 tags:
 - ci/cd
 - codefresh